 Besides taking action on greenhouse gases, the port authority is also closely monitoring any current impacts of climate change in the port.
 To accomplish that, we assess risks, such as sea level rise, and develop resiliency plans to protect port lands and associated trade-related infrastructure.

 Currently there are several distinct types of flood risks that could affect the port: flooding by extreme tide (King Tide) or storm surge; flooding by excessive storm water run-off or lack of sufficient drainage; flooding by local streams, exacerbated by extreme rainfall events; and flooding by Fraser River freshet extreme flows.

-Since 2012, only flooding of the port by two extreme tide (King Tide) events has caused some concern to the port authority.
-In both cases, the flooding we’ve seen has been at sites along the Fraser River and in the parking lot of a major terminal, resulting in minor inconvenience primarily affecting local traffic and parking.
+Since 2012, there have been two extreme tide events that have caused some concern to the port authority.
+In both cases, the flooding we’ve seen has been at sites along the Burrard Inlet and at two parking lots, resulting in minor inconvenience primarily affecting local traffic and parking.
 There has been no damage to structures or goods and, to date, hazards affecting workers have been minimal.

 However, relatively short-duration and minor flooding is still a concern to us, especially if climate change trends indicate that this may start happening more often at increasing levels of severity.
 The possibility of an extreme Fraser River freshet is also closely monitored by our Operations Department, who are in regular contact with Emergency Management BC and various weather, river level, and snowpack level forecasting services.